-Although station adopters in Scotland have no formal duties, the presence of the community within the station did serve to improve the environment for rail users; ScotRail operates under a quality control regime which: "Sets standards for the number of bits of litter that should be lying around and the maintenance of the fabric of the place...'Adopt A Station' is adding value on top of that, giving a personal touch on top of the 'hygiene factors'" (JK).
+Although station adopters in Scotland have no formal duties, the presence of the community within the station did serve to improve the environment for rail users; ScotRail operates under a quality control regime which: "Sets standards for the number of bits of litter that should be lying around and the maintenance of the fabric of the place...
+'Adopt A Station' is adding value on top of that, giving a personal touch on top of the 'hygiene factors" (JK).

-A city councillor with a former role in a large passenger transport company also recognised the benefits of community involvement.
-He explained that many stations across Scotland contained buildings with listed, historical, status.
+A city councillor recognised the benefits of community involvement.
+He explained that many stations across Scotland contained buildings with listed and other historical, status.
 He described a community project which planned to offer cycle hire at a station near a large city park within a grade A listed building.
 By allowing a small community business use of the building for a 'peppercorn rent' the building became "protected by occupation" (AW).